meeshkan/unmock-js/README.md

   })
 ```

-### Passthrough
+### Trivial API calls

-For "boring" API calls where you are just passing through information, you can instruct unmock to serve random `200` resposnes to those requests using `tldr`.
+For "trivial" API calls where you are just passing through information, you can instruct unmock to serve random `200` resposnes to those requests using `tldr`.

 ```js
 unmock